fnx-io/i69n/README.md

       create: Vytvořit fakturu
       delete: Smazat fakturu

-... run the "webdev" tool, or "build_runner" directly, and use your messages like this:
+... run the `webdev` tool, or `build_runner` directly, and use your messages like this:

     ExampleMessages m = ExampleMessages();
     print(m.generic.ok);